So, the nights are drawing in.

 All this wet weather is great news for one of our smaller garden insect visitors.
 The humble, but not to be ignored, midge.
-There are always issues with them on warm still cloudy days in late May/June, but this year has seen them mass in nearly Scottish Highlands proportions, and on some days meant outside work has been impossible without applying repellant.
+There are always issues with them on warm still cloudy days in late May orJune, but this year has seen them mass in nearly Scottish Highlands proportions, and on some days this has meant outside work has been impossible without applying repellant.
 I thought I should find out a bit more about the life-cycle of the midge.
-More information can be gleaned from this excellent site, which describes the situation in Northern Scotland.
-Click here for more.

 - The eggs hatch and 4 larval stages develop and grow.
-The final larval stage overwinters and finally pupates, when triggered by suitable light and warmth conditions in late May/June with the adult emerging only about 2 days later.
+The final larval stage overwinters and finally pupates, when triggered by suitable light and warmth conditions in late May or June with the adult emerging only about 2 days later.
 So a sudden change in weather can cause a real population explosion.

 - Adult midges can survive for 20 to 30 days, dependent on weather conditions.

 - They’re so tiny they don’t have significant predators as adults, even small bats and birds eat very few.

 - Numbers can be huge – in one study 500,000 midges were found from a 2 metre by 2 metre plot.